 |Unsubsidized||Unsubsidized Loans are awarded to students regardless of financial need.
 Unlike a Subsidized Loan, interest accrues from the day the Unsubsidized Loan is disbursed until it is paid in full.
 Whilst you are studying, you can choose to pay the interest or allow it to accrue and be capitalised (that is, added to the principal amount of your loan).
 Capitalising the interest will increase the amount you have to repay.|

 |Parents can borrow a PLUS Loan to help pay your education expenses if you are a dependent undergraduate student enrolled at least half time.
 Parents must pass a credit check or have somebody else, who is able to pass the credit check, agree to endorse the loan.
 Interest is charged on the loan from the date of disbursement until the loan is fully repaid.
 For PLUS Loans that are first disbursed on or after 1 July 2008, the borrower has the option of beginning repayments either 60 days after the loan is fully dispersed or waiting until 6 months after the student ceases to be enrolled on at least a half time basis.|

 |PLUS Loans for Graduate Degree Students||Graduate degree students are eligible to borrow under the PLUS Loan program.
 You must have applied for the maximum annual Subsidized and Unsubsidized Direct Loans before applying for a Graduate PLUS.
 Repayment begins within 60 days after the loan has been fully disbursed.|

-Loans first disbursed on or after 1 July 2017 will have the following fixed-loan interest rates:
+Loans first disbursed on or after 1 July 2017 and before 1 July 2018 will have the following fixed-loan interest rates: